Migrants’ Data Rights Under Attack

 What you can do

-STOP THE DATA DISCRIMINATION Bill
+STOP THE DATA GRAB Bill

 Write to your MP urging them the need of UK’s government to drop this Bill.